 The tiny fruit is blistering hot.
 The wild birds love them (did you know birds don't feel the heat in chillies?) and so do my chickens.

 The seed spreads through the garden via birds and chickens, and I am forever pruning and chopping the bushes everywhere...

 My favourite culinary variety is a type of Cayenne pepper, a medium sized bush with darker leaves and long skinny fruit of medium heat.

 The fruit is a bit shorter and wider than the Cayennes.
 It has no noticeable heat and I use it as a stand in for capsicum/bell peppers in cooking.
-(Not in salads, they are not as sweet or juicy or crisp as real sweet peppers, but for cooking they do the job.)
+I don't use them in salads, they are not as sweet or juicy or crisp as real sweet peppers, but for cooking they do the job.